tn34devs/25Languages/README.md

-# 25Languages
-Basic Program in 25 Most Used Languages

 # 25 Languages - Basic Program

 |TN34DeVs | January 30, 2022 |
 |-------------------------|--|

+If you find this useful, Subscribe to Our Channel [TN34DeVs](https://www.youtube.com/channel/UCnWgev1Pr7mneQWYBJK21mA)

 **Output for all of the programs are same as below:**

-> Welcome to TN34DeVs
+ - > Welcome to TN34DeVs
-> Number 1: 13 Number 2: 31
+  - > Number 1: 13 Number 2: 31
-> Total of Numbers 1 and 2 = 44
+ -  > Total of Numbers 1 and 2 = 44
-> The Boolean Value: true
+ -  > The Boolean Value: true